On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Introduction

-In this article, we first propose a class of fourth-order quasi-compact schemes for Eq. (\ref{RSFDE}), as discussed in \cite{Zhang24}.
-The coefficient matrix of this discretized linear system consists of a $d$-level Toeplitz matrix and a asymmetric block tridiagonal matrix.
-Due to its nonsymmetric and ill-conditioned, solving it causes a slow convergence rate by the Krylov subspace method.
-One contribution of this paper is the proposal of a symmetric preconditioning method based on the fast discrete sine transform, along with an analysis of the GMRES convergence rate.
-The analysis demonstrates that the preconditioned GMRES method proposed is consistent and converges irrespective of the derivative order, spatial dimension, and discretization step size.
-To the best of our knowledge, this may represent the first rigorously theoretically analyzed preconditioned GMRES method for variable-coefficient fractional diffusion equations.
+One of the contributions of this paper is the introduction of an asymmetric preconditioning method grounded in the fast discrete sine transform.
+Additionally, an analysis of the GMRES convergence rate is conducted.
+The analysis reveals that the convergence rate of the proposed preconditioned GMRES (PGMRES) method is independent of the derivative order, spatial dimension, and discretization step size.
+To the best of our knowledge, this could potentially be the first PGMRES method for variable-coefficient fractional diffusion equations that has undergone rigorous theoretical analysis, so going beyond the analysis in the pure multilevel Toeplitz setting.
+Furthermore, our convergence analysis imposes no additional assumptions beyond the basic well-posedness of the problem; in particular, neither the smoothness of the diffusion coefficient nor any restriction on the time-step size is required.

-The rest of this paper is organized as follows.
-A compact numerical scheme of the multi-dimensional question of Eq. (\ref{RSFDE}) is given in Section \ref{Section:MD}, containing the multi-dimensional discretized linear system with detailed right-sided vector derived by the source term $f$.
-The sine transform based $\tau$ preconditioner is introduced in Section \ref{Section:tau}, and we propose the two-sided preconditioner for the discretized system, simultaneously demonstrating the convergence rate of the preconditioned GMRES method.
-In Section \ref{Numer}, selected numerical experiments are given to investigate the accuracy of the approximation methods as well as performance of the proposed fast algorithm.
-The conclusion Section \ref{sec-end} and a technical \nameref{app} end the paper.
+The subsequent sections of this paper are structured as follows.
+In Section \ref{Section:MD}, a compact numerical scheme for the multi-dimensional problem of Eq. (\ref{RSFDE}) is presented.
+This scheme encompasses the multi-dimensional discretized linear system, along with a detailed derivation of the right-hand side vector based on the source term $f$.
+Section \ref{Section:tau} introduces the sine transform-based $\tau$-preconditioner.
+Additionally, we put forward a two-sided preconditioner for the discretized system.
+Meanwhile, we prove the convergence rate of the PGMRES method.
+In Section \ref{Numer}, a set of carefully selected numerical experiments are conducted.
+These experiments aim to assess the accuracy of the approximation methods and the performance of the proposed fast algorithm.
+The paper ends with Section \ref{sec-end}, which summarizes the main conclusions, followed by \nameref{appA} and \nameref{appB}.